Inaugurated in 1884, Madame Tussauds Museum in London displays wax statues of celebrities from all over the World.

-Over the years, Madame Tussauds wax Museums have come up in many cities, but the Madame Tussaud at London remains the most popular of them all.
+Over the years, Madame Tussauds Wax Museums have opened in many cities, but the one in London remains the most popular.

 The wax figures at Tussauds London include politicians, royals, movie stars, sports stars, and famous criminals.